ayechanst/platinum-eth/plat-eth/posts/2simpleNFT.md

 Web3 can be summarized in this one sentence:

-> Ethereum is network of accounts sending transactions to each other.
+> Ethereum is network of **accounts** sending **transactions** to each other.

-Before diving into gas and wallets, let's cover those two fundamental building blocks: **accounts**, and **transactions**.
+Understanding those two fundamental building blocks: **accounts** and **transactions** will help explain gas and wallets.

+**Transactions** are like trains, they allow accounts to send resources and communicate.
+If transactions are like trains, then **accounts** must be like train stations!

 > BUT WAIT!
 I connected my **wallet** to get funds, not my **account**.

 Don't worry, your account is "in" your wallet.
-Your wallet is like a protective shell for your accounts, we'll go deeper on wallets in checkpoint 1.
+Your wallet is like a protective shell for your accounts.

-**Transactions** are like trains, they allow accounts to send resources and communicate.
-If transactions are like trains, then **accounts** must be like train stations!

 ### [Externally Owned Accounts](/almanacPosts/eoa)

-There are two kinds of accounts, this one is the first.
-It's an account where your funds for gas will be stored, as well as your NFTs once you mint them.
-This account is also where your NFT transaction will originate, its like a home base!
+It's an account where your funds for gas will be stored.
+It's like a home base.

 ---